turbomarko/turbo-drf/{{cookiecutter.project_slug}}/README.md

         $ docker-compose -f local.yml run --rm django python manage.py startapp --template=./template_apps/composite myappname

-After creating the app, move it to the {{ cookiecutter.project_slug }} folder.
+After creating the app, move it to the **api** folder.
-You can add the new app to the project by extending the LOCAL_APPS list in the base settings file with the value {{ cookiecutter.project_slug }}.myappname.
+You can add the new app to the project by extending the LOCAL_APPS list in the base settings file with the value **api.myappname**.

 These templates can be customized to suit the project needs. (see [startapp](https://docs.djangoproject.com/en/dev/ref/django-admin/#startapp))